Atlassian Intelligence Edit Content: The ultimate 2026 guide

 What is Atlassian Intelligence?

 First off, Atlassian Intelligence isn't something you buy separately.
-It’s more like a collection of AI features that are now part of Atlassian's cloud products, including Jira, Confluence, Trello, and Bitbucket.
+It’s a powerful collection of AI features that are now part of Atlassian's cloud products, including Jira, Confluence, Trello, and Bitbucket.
 The main idea is for it to act as a "virtual teammate" that helps you generate, summarize, and tweak text to save time and communicate more clearly.

 How to use Atlassian Intelligence to edit content